MIBench: A Comprehensive Framework for Benchmarking Model Inversion Attack and Defense: Evaluation

 \subsection{Evaluation on Defense Strategies}

-This analysis concentrates on the robustness of MI attacks when applied to target models with defense strategies.
+This analysis focuses on the robustness of MI attacks when applied to models with defenses.
 Notably, we select the first 100 classes subset from FaceScrub as the target dataset due to the time cost.
-The assessment results are listed in Fig.\ref{defense}.
-The configuration of defenses is set following the official parameters, as detailed in Table \ref{table:classifier-defense}.
+The assessment results are listed in Fig.\ref{train-time defense} and Fig.\ref{inference-time defense}.
+The configuration of defenses is set following the official parameters, as detailed in Table \ref{table:classifier-defense} in the Supplementary.

-Overall, the TL \citep{tl} achieves the state-of-the-art decrease in \textit{Accuracy}.
+From Fig.\ref{train-time defense}, the TL \citep{tl} achieves the state-of-the-art decrease in \textit{Accuracy}.
 However, advanced attack methods have overcome current defense strategies to some extent, such as PLG and PPA.
 Additionally, some older defense strategies (\textit{e.g.} MID \citep{mid}) are no longer effective against the latest attacks.
+As for Table \ref{inference-time defense}, the SSD \citep{zhuangstealthy} is especially effective when defending against black-box and label-only attacks.
+This indicates that employing defense in the inference stage is more effective than in the training process.

-From Fig.\ref{defense}, we observe that LS \citep{ls} exhibits unexpectedly poor performance in $Acc@1$ metric while it was recently published in the top-tier conference.
-The potential reason might be the utilized target classifier with relatively high test accuracy, as validated in the Sec. \ref{appendix: ls}.
+From Fig.\ref{train-time defense}, we observe that LS \citep{ls} exhibits unexpectedly poor performance in $\mathbf{Acc}@1$ metric while it was recently published in the top-tier conference.
+The potential reason might be the utilized target classifier with relatively high test accuracy, as validated in the Supp.\ref{appendix: ls}.
 Furthermore, we conduct further experiments with PPA as the attack method against ResNet-152 trained on high resolution (224×224) scenario, proving that this phenomenon can be extended into other defenses.
-The results are listed in the Table \ref{table:defense_extend}, demonstrating that all the defenses become invalid even with the recommended parameters.
-More in-depth evaluation on defenses is exhibited in Sec \ref{appendix: low-acc}.
+The results are listed in the Table \ref{table:defense_extend}, demonstrating that all the train-time defenses become invalid even with the recommended parameters.
+More in-depth evaluation on defenses is exhibited in Supp.\ref{appendix: low-acc}.

-Combining this phenomenon with the above experiment on predictive power, our empirical analysis indicates that the leaked information is strongly correlated to the model prediction accuracy and current defenses cannot effectively reduce the privacy information without sacrifice of model performance.
-Our findings emphasize that more reliable and stable defense strategies should be studied due to the fact that high model prediction accuracy is crucial for application of AI technology.
+Combining this phenomenon with the above experiment on predictive power, our empirical analysis indicates that the leaked information is strongly correlated to the model prediction accuracy, and current defenses cannot effectively reduce the privacy information without sacrificing of model performance.
+Our findings emphasize that more reliable and stable defense strategies should be studied.
+A potential solution is designinga more robust model architecture instead of merely adding a regularizer in the training process.